 Hello!
 My friends call me Jenn, so please consider yourself among them.
 I’m a published author of a self-help memoir about my life growing up in dysfunction.
 Emotional, physical and sexual abuse and their effects plagued me and as a result my relationships were a pattern of their own dysfunction.
-Working through both my past and my more current relationships made me realize how many others there are out there struggling through the same issues.
+Working through both my past and my more current relationships made me realize how many others there are out there struggling through the same issues as well as the parents with children who have been abused.
 I’ve reached out to people as a writer, public speaker, blogger, podcaster (which is some of the most fun I’ve had) and an online coach which fuels my passion to pay it forward and help with healing.

 DOES THIS SOUND LIKE YOU???

 Health has always been important primarily because I grew up seeing what being unhealthy was like.
 Many things have motivated me to maintain my health.
 Being raised by parents who are addicts taught me a lot about what I didn’t want.
-I wanted to stay healthy and age gracefully.
+I wanted to stay healthy, keep up with my kids and age gracefully.
 I’ve been active in many ways, but the one thing that was always a part of my life off and on since college was running.
 Inexpensive, portable and done in any weather running not only keeps me in good physical shape, it gives me a chance for my head to clear.
 It’s time to think, problem solve and plan, but mostly it’s time for me.

 Running is a place where I can be the diva that I am while at the same time it’s perfectly natural to snot rocket, pee outside, sweat profusely and swear.
 I allow my kids to map out routes driven by their buses.
 I’m not afraid to get lost.
 I’m strong.
 I’m confident.
 I have instilled in my children the value of staying healthy and active.